Kyabram: Economy

 The district is dependent on the primary industries of dairying and fruit orchards.
 Henry Jones, operate a plant in the town, manufacturing Taylor's branded sauces.
 Goulburn Valley Creamery, operates out of the same site and produces frozen milk concentrates for export.
 The town provides engineering, financial advisors, solicitors and accounting services to the district as well as cold storage and specialist dairy services.
 Kyabram also boasts a family owned Camel dairy unique to Australia.
 Southern Processing Ltd and Fonterra (Stanhope) also have food processing plants nearby.
 Kyabram is home to the Kyabram Fauna Park.

 Facilities

-Medical and aged care services in the town include a 46-bed hospital, a 30-bed home for the aged, infant welfare centre, ambulance station, several doctors, dentists and other health practitioners.
+Medical and aged care services in the town include a 46-bed hospital, a 30-bed home for the aged, infant welfare centre, ambulance station, several doctors, 3-dental clinics, podiatry clinic and other health practitioners.
 A residential drug and alcohol rehab.
-Kyabram also has a local police station and volunteer CFA station.
+Kyabram also has 2 ovals (Northern Oval Sports Reserve and Kyabram Recreation Reserve), A local police station and volunteer CFA station.

 Education

 Kyabram has combined three state schools (Kyabram Secondary College, Dawes Rd (Demolished) and Haslem St Primary Schools) to one P-12 school containing three campuses (Dawes, Haslem and Fisher).
 Kyabram also has a Catholic primary and secondary school (St Augustine's College), two kindergartens and the Kyabram Community & Learning Centre providing community services and adult learning opportunities for the people of Kyabram and the surrounding region.

 Kyabram also has their own "Blue Light" for young people.
-Kyyabram Blue Light was headed up by Senior Constable Mitchell Bull, who was named Campaspe Shire's Citizen of the Year 2022.
+Kyabram Blue Light was headed up by Senior Constable Mitchell Bull, who was named Campaspe Shire's Citizen of the Year 2022.